Please note, this course information is for September 2021 entry.

 The new admissions cycle for September 2022 entry will open in October 2021, and we recommend you check back for updates to course information.

-On this course you will be introduced to linguistics (the study of language) enabling you to analyse and investigate features of spoken and written language produced for specific audiences, purposes and contexts including: children’s language development, textual variations, diversity such as gender and cultural change.
+On this course, you will be introduced to linguistics (the study of language), enabling you to analyse and investigate features of spoken and written language produced for specific audiences, purposes and contexts including: children’s language development, textual variations and diversity, such as gender and cultural change.

-You will need to achieve at least 5 GCSEs – 2 at Grade 6 and 3 at Grade 5 including English Language and/or English Literature and Maths.
+You will need to have achieved at least 5 GCSEs – 2 at Grade 6 and 3 at Grade 5 including English Language and/or English Literature.

 Find your perfect course and secure your place